List of works by Ramin Djawadi

 This is the list of works by Ramin Djawadi, an Iranian-German composer and music producer.

 Djawadi has composed and produced over one hundred soundtracks and film scores for both film and TV.
-He is best known for the score of HBO's series, Game of Thrones, along with other shows like Prison Break, Person of Interest and Westworld.
-He is also known for movie scores like Pacific Rim, Iron Man, and Warcraft.
-He also worked alongside Ellie Goulding for her song "Hollow Crown" in the album For the Throne: Music Inspired by the HBO Series Game of Thrones.
+He is best known for the score of HBO's series, Game of Thrones, along with other shows like Prison Break, Person of Interest, Westworld, Fallout.

+He is also known for movie scores like Pacific Rim, Iron Man, and Warcraft, Eternals,The Great Wall.

 Djawadi won two Emmy Awards in the category Outstanding Music Composition for a Series for his work on the soundtracks of season 7 and season 8 of Game of Thrones in 2018 and 2019.
 He was also nominated for Grammy Awards in 2009, 2018, and 2020.

+Songs Written for Visual Media

+Djawadi wrote "The Rains of Castamere" which was performed by The National, Sigor Ros and Serj Tankian over the course of eight seasons of Game of Thrones.
+For the third season of Game of Thrones, Djawadi wrote the song "The Bear and the Maiden Fair" sung by The Hold Steady in the episode of the same name.

+He worked alongside Ellie Goulding for her song "Hollow Crown" in the album For the Throne: Music Inspired by the HBO Series Game of Thrones.